 Welcome to the Iowa Talented and Gifted Association

-Save the date for April 14, 2016 for the 2016 ITAG Young Scholars’ Conference at Luther College in Decorah, Iowa.
+2016 ITAG Young Scholars Conference, April 14, 2016, at Luther College in Decorah, Iowa.
 Details will be posted soon.

 Thank you for making the 2015 ITAG Annual Conference a success!

 ITAG hosted the inaugural Iowa Legacy Interview at the 2015 conference.
 Watch the interview with our honoree Arlene DeVries.